Define dataset fields

 - A hidden field is not displayed to Pivot users when they select the dataset in a Pivot context.
 They will be unable to use it for the purpose of Pivot report definition.

 - This setting lets you expose different subsets of fields for each dataset in your data model, even if all of the datasets inherit the same set of fields from a single parent dataset.
 This helps to ensure that your Pivot users only engage with fields that make sense given the context of the dataset represented by the dataset.

-- You can hide field fields that are only being added to the dataset because they're used to define another field (see "Field order and field chaining," above).
+- You can hide fields that are being added to the dataset only to define another field (see "Field order and field chaining," above).
 There may be no need for your Pivot users to engage with the first fields in a field chain.

 - A required field must appear in every event represented by the dataset.
 This filters out any event that does not have the field.
 In effect this is another type of constraint on top of any formal constraints you've associated with the dataset.